Riyachauhan11/Python-DSA-and-Basics/README.md

-# Python-questions
+# Python DSA and Basics
-solved questions related to several topics in python
+solved questions related to basics and DSA in python.